kxue43/post-merge-hooks/README.md

 # post-merge-hooks

+**IMPORTANT**: This repo has been archived.
+The project has migrated to a new, more fitting name [shell-cmd-on-change](https://github.com/kxue43/shell-cmd-on-change), where it reached stable version 1.0+.
+Please use the new repo for the same hook functionality.

+---

 This repo implements two "post-merge" Git hooks which help users run a shell command if some specific files changed after a `git pull` from a remote branch or a `git merge` from a local branch.